 English Learner Student Assessments/ World-Class Instructional Design and Assessment (WIDA)

-WIDA results will help guide decisions regarding student participation in content area classrooms without program support and state academic content assessments without accommodations.
+English Learners (ELs) are assessed annually with ACCESS 2.0, an assessment developed by WIDA.
+Theresults will help guide decisions regarding student participation in content area classrooms without program support and state academic content assessments without accommodations.
 This assessment will also provide districts with information to aid in evaluating the effectiveness of EL programs.
-English Learner (EL) Assessments are addressed at the following Department of Education link: http://www.tennessee.gov/education/topic/english-learner-assessments
+English Learner (EL) Assessments are addressed at the following Department of Education link:

 Tools and Resources links: